Keri nu Shaak | Gujarati Style Mango Curry

 - 1 - 1½ tsp salt

-- Slice the mango into chunks with the skin.
+- Peel and cut the mango into chunks.
 Don't throw away the stones.

 - Heat oil in a deep pan over medium heat.

-- When it’s hot add cumin and mustard seeds.
+- When it is hot add cumin and mustard seeds.

 - Add the mango pieces and the stones, salt and chilli and ginger pastes.